chungkok/CML-bioassays.ml/README.md

 Here is the [link](https://chungkok.github.io/CML-bioassays.ml) for the webpage.

-Here is the [link](https://ash.confex.com/ash/2018/webprogram/Paper117633.html) for the ASH abstract 2018.
+Here is the [link](https://ash.confex.com/ash/2018/webprogram/Paper117633.html) for the American Society of Hematology (ASH) abstract 2018.